jidongbsu/cs452-cthreads-library/README.md

 int cthread_join(cthread_t thread, void **retval);
 ```

-This function lets current thread wait for the exit of another thread.
+This function lets the current thread wait for the exit of another thread.
 In this assignment, we do not intend to use the argument *retval*.

 ```c
 static void cthread_schedule(int sig);
 ```

 This function implements the round robin scheduling.
+In this assignment, we do not intend to use the argument *sig*.

+**Warning**: Move on to part 2 only if part 1 is implemented and you have passed *cthread-test[1-2]*.

 ### part 2